Partial knee prosthesis : for who, why and how?

 What are the post-operative consequences ?

-The aftermath after a partial knee replacement are generally simple and quick:
+The recovery after a partial knee replacement is generally simple and quick:

 • Weight bearing is permitted immediately after surgery.